 Express the impact in terms that they will understand.
 You don’t have to be certain about the impact and the costs, but you are in the best position to judge them.
 You should stick your neck out and tell people what you think.

 You don’t need to be in a lead role to do this.
-If you make a quantified case for a larger improvement, then you’re making it easy for people to more informed decisions and you’d be able to persuade other people in your team.
+If you make a quantified case for a larger improvement, then you’re making it easy for people to make more informed decisions and it will be easier to persuade other people in your team.

 We are responsible for code quality because no one else can see it.
 No one else can assess it.